sumitranjan/full-stack-learning/week-05/middleware/README.md

-npx serve - Serve a folder http

-Serve over intranet - private network contain
+## Serve a Folder over HTTP

+Use `npx serve` to quickly serve a folder over HTTP.
+This makes the contents accessible via a web browser.

+### Serving Over Intranet

+Run `npx serve` on a machine within a private network (intranet) to allow others on the same network to access the served folder.